 An important consideration in deciding whether or not to treat cervical dysplasia is how the treatment may affect future fertility.
 There are no good studies investigating infertility after treatment for cervical dysplasia, but there is some evidence of increased risk of preterm delivery among pregnant women.

-- Cryocauterization -- Cryocauterization uses extreme cold to destroy abnormal cervical tissue.
+- Cryocauterization.
+Cryocauterization uses extreme cold to destroy abnormal cervical tissue.
 This is the simplest and safest procedure, and it usually destroys 99% of the abnormal tissue.
-Cryocauterization is frequently performed without anesthesia.
+Doctors frequently perform dysplasia cryocauterization without anesthesia.

-- Cervical conization -- During a cervical conization, a small cone-shaped sample of abnormal tissue is removed from the cervix.
-Cervical conization requires general anesthesia and has a 70 - 98% cure rate, depending on whether cancer cells have spread beyond the cervix.
+- Cervical conization.
+During a cervical conization, doctors remove a small cone-shaped sample of abnormal tissue from the cervix.
+Cervical conization requires general anesthesia and has a 70 to 98% cure rate, depending on whether cancer cells have spread beyond the cervix.

 Following these nutritional tips may help reduce the chances of developing cervical dysplasia.
-However, if you have cervical dysplasia you should ask your doctor before making any changes to your diet or taking any supplements.
+However, if you have cervical dysplasia, you should ask your doctor before making any changes to your diet or taking supplements.
 Some nutrients can interfere with certain medications and procedures.

-- Eat calcium rich foods, including beans, almonds, and dark green leafy vegetables, such as spinach and kale.
+- Eat calcium-rich foods, including beans, almonds, and dark, leafy greens, such as spinach and kale.

 - Eat more cruciferous vegetables, such as cabbage, broccoli, and cauliflower.